aboruvka/coxinterval/README.md

+# coxinterval
-# Cox-type models for interval-censored data
+## An R package for Cox-type models with interval-censored data

-To install this package, download the source and run from the command line
+To install, download the source and run from the command line
 ```
 R CMD build coxinterval
 R CMD check coxinterval_<version>.tar.gz